mvextensions/mvbasic/doc/Extension Guide.md

 ![IntelliSense](screenshots/intellisense.gif)

+As of version 2.0.4 the extension includes a setting called `MVBasic.languageType` which can be set to `MVON` (default), `jBASE`, `UniVerse` or `OpenQM`.
+Changing this setting will cause the language server to load the corresponding language definition file and adjust the responses for IntelliSense.
+Note that syntax highlighting and other code matching are not yet dynamically linked to this selection but that update will be forthcoming.

 ### 6.3 Find All References

 You can find all references to a word in your program by **right clicking** on a word and selecting `Find All References` from the menu.